 27 Dec Larry Corbett’s Story: Unexpected Gifts While Living at Park Springs

-In 2007, Larry Corbett, one of the Members at Park Springs CCRC, moved from Raleigh, NC to Atlanta in 2007 to be closer to a daughter who lives in the region.
+In 2007, Larry Corbett, one of the Members at Park Springs CCRC, moved from Raleigh, NC to Atlanta to be closer to a daughter who lives in the region.

 After a couple of years in Park Springs, his wife developed lymphoma and after an intense illness, passed away.

 Of that time, Mr. Corbett says: “Park Springs was the best place to be when that happened.
 Others who live here have gone through a similar experience, and many made sure that I never ate alone and that I was included in a full social life, and I received much support and invitations to participate in various activities.

 “This allowed me to snap back much quicker from my sad loss – something that would not have happened if I had been living in a house in a regular neighborhood, where after a couple of weeks, families would have gone back to their own lives and schedules, without much consideration for a widower.
 The sense of community is so much stronger here.

 “People at Park Springs were thoughtful and comforting, and did not let me sit home alone.
 Socialization is so important.”

 Another benefit of living at Park Springs is access to top medical services, according to Mr. Corbett.
 The geriatric MD at Park Springs diagnosed and assisted during his wife’s illness, and last year also diagnosed and managed Mr. Corbett’s own heart condition.
 “I have nothing but complete satisfaction,” he says.
 “And also, when you move from a different city it is often hard to find a new doctor, and here at Park Springs, there is superb medical support on site.
 This also makes it easy on my daughter and her family.“